devops329/devops/instruction/coverage/coverage.md

 ## How much coverage is enough?

-Hopefully you are seeing the immediately see the value of automated testing and will have a hard time writing code without at the same time writing the tests.
+Hopefully you are seeing the immediate value of automated testing and will have a hard time writing code without at the same time writing the tests.

 However, there is a point of diminishing returns.
 Most of the negative effects of taking a testing mindset result from pushing testing too far.
 One place this is clearly a problem is in the debate about the correct percentage of code coverage.